 Data Protection | Use for business partners

 1. Whenever DIOSNA processes personal data of another party in the course of the business relationship, DIOSNA is the controller within the meaning of Article 4(8) GDPR.
-Our data protection officer can be contacted at (firstname.lastname@example.org) or the postal address.
+Our external data protection officer as well as our internal data protection contact can be contacted at the contact details provided at the bottom of this website.

 2. If we have received data from you, we will only process it for the purposes for which we have received or collected it.